 Simon Arnold's 'Pachelbel's Progress Challenge'

-Why not pop along to support Simon?
-He will be playing at the below places this September:
+Why not pop along to see Simon and support his fundraising challenge?
+He will be playing at the following places throughout September:

-If you'd like to help him reach his target, then please pop your donation in his collection box or donate online at www.justgiving.com/nationaltrustmusic.
+If you'd like to help Simon reach his target, please pop your donation into his collection box in person on the day or donate online to his just giving page www.justgiving.com/nationaltrustmusic.
 Thank you.

 Hi Simon, so what inspired you to do this challenge?

 'I’m very passionate about music and want to keep it alive across National Trust places in the South West.
 Music has been part of my life since I was a child.
 I became a chorister at Christchurch Cathedral choir school, Oxford at the age of 8 and went on to become a lay clerk at Bath Abbey after studying music at university in Bath.
 I have a particularly close attachment to Knightshayes as I played the piano there at the age of 11, 50 years ago.
 My ambition is to raise funds to restore the pianos so that they can be played again.

 On my adventure I will be playing one of my favourite pieces, Albinoni’s Adagio as well as pieces that fit with the spirit of place of each property.
 Last year I raised funds that have been put to works on the pipe organ at Killerton.
 This year all donations will go towards the upkeep and conservation of musical instruments in National Trust properties across the south west.’